-Over the past few years a number of ICT projects have been launched to provide more accessible services.
-A short description is provided below in relation to the following initiatives:
+Over the past few years a number of ICT projects have been launched to provide more accessible services:

 - Connecting Communities Programme

 - Thuto Net

 - Government On-Line